FUNCTIONS AND RDAS

-Proteins act as enzymes , hormones , and antibodies .
-They maintain fluid balance and acid and base balance.
-They also transport substances such as oxygen, vitamins, and minerals to target cells throughout the body.
+Proteins act as enzymes, hormones and antibodies.
+They maintain fluid balance and acid/base balance.
+They also transport substances such as oxygen, vitamins and minerals to target cells throughout the body.

-In contrast, motor proteins use energy and convert it into some form of mechanical work such as contracting muscle, or cell replication.
+In contrast, motor proteins use energy and convert it into some form of mechanical work such as a contracting muscle or cell replication.

 Enzymes are proteins that facilitate chemical reactions without being changed in the process.